chinapedia/wikipedia.abstract.en/Page/Computational_complexity_theory.md

 Best, worst and average case complexity

-Sorting_quicksort_anim.gif algorithm that has average case performance 𝒪(nlog n).]]
+algorithm that has average case performance 𝒪(nlog n).]]
 The best, worst and average case complexity refer to three different ways of measuring the time complexity (or any other complexity measure) of different inputs of the same size.
 Since some inputs of size _n_ may be faster to solve than others, we define the following complexities:

 1. Best-case complexity: This is the complexity of solving the problem for the best input of size _n_.
 2. Average-case complexity: This is the complexity of solving the problem on an average.
 This complexity is only defined with respect to a probability distribution over the inputs.
 For instance, if all inputs of the same size are assumed to be equally likely to appear, the average case complexity can be defined with respect to the uniform distribution over all inputs of size _n_.